A Real Estate Timeline For Transactions: How To Manage All Your Critical Transaction Dates

 Appraisal and loan approval

-1. Next, the mortgage company checks that the property details provided to them by the buyer during pre-approval still check out and correspond with property.
+1. Next, the mortgage company checks that the property details provided to them by the buyer during pre-approval still check out and correspond with the property.

 The inspection